 7. A Compelling Reason to Be There

-When facing the initial job interview, nearly all Cast Members are asked why they want the position they are applying for.
+When facing the initial job interview, nearly all Cast Members are asked why they want the position they are applying.
 In the case of transportation roles, they don’t want to hear answers about how driving the monorail is your dream job or how you always wanted to pilot the ferry boat.
 Instead, they want to hear what skills and experience you would bring to the role.
-So don’t tell them how you would love to pilot the monorail, tell them why you would be a good monorail pilot.
+Don’t tell them how you would love to pilot the monorail, tell them why you would be a good monorail pilot.

 6. Good Vision

-As part of the hiring process, anyone considering a job in the transportation department has to take a vision test.
-The reason for this should be fairly obvious, but suffice it to say that unlike rides inside the parks, Disney transportation is not guided by rails.
-(With the exception of the monorail of course, and you’d better believe that comes up when Transportation Cast Members get together and playfully insult each other!)
-Wearing glasses is fine so long as the applicant can pass the vision test with them.
+As part of the hiring process, anyone considering a job in the Transportation Department has to take a vision test.
+The reason for this should be fairly obvious, but suffice it to say that unlike rides inside the parks, Disney Transportation is not guided by rails.
+(With the exception of the Monorail of course!
+You’d better believe that comes up when Transportation Cast Members get together and playfully insult each other!)
+Wearing glasses is fine, so long as the applicant can pass the vision test with them.

 5. A Healthy Dose of Fearlessness

 At the very least, Cast Members need to be able to move past the fact that they are piloting a monorail that is over 200 feet long and carries 360 guests, or a ferry boat that weighs 385,000 pounds even before adding the weight of 600 guests.
 The lives of those guests are in their hands.
 That kind of responsibility is not for everyone.
 It doesn’t matter what the Cast Member is driving; nothing at Disney World can stop on a dime.